mishalmajid21/FlapDash-Game/README.md

-# Flappy-Bird-Game
+# FlapDash-Game
-Makin a flappy bird game with GUI using SFML 2.6.2
+Making a game similar to flappy bird with GUI using SFML 2.6.2